 - pH.
 6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Dissolved Oxygen.
 This facility utilizes dechlorination chemicals in order to reduce the amount of total residual chlorine that is discharged in the effluent.
 Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant.
+Currently, there is no monitoring data related to the dissolved oxygen concentration in the discharge or to the condition of the receiving stream's dissolved oxygen.
 Therefore reasonable potential to cause or contribute to an excursion of either the general or specific criteria does not exists based upon the permittee's application for discharge.
-Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality
+Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality.